 “In a world where even basic resources such as land and water are increasingly scarce, we cannot afford to concentrate assets in the hands of a few and leave the many to struggle over what’s left,” he continued.

-Speaking on the environmental impact, Hobbs said the richest 1 percent of people are estimated to use as much as 10,000 times more carbon than the average resident of the United States.
+Speaking on the environmental impact, Hobbs said the richest 1 percent of people is estimated to use as much as 10,000 times more carbon than the average resident of the United States.

 “From tax havens to weak employment laws, the richest benefit from a global economic system which is rigged in their favor,” Hobbs said.
 “It is time our leaders reformed the system so that it works in the interests of the whole of humanity rather than a global elite.”